Tame division algebras of prime period over function fields of $p$-adic curves: Abstract

 \section{Abstract}

-Let $F$ be a field finitely generated and of transcendence degree one over a $p$-adic field, and let $\ell\neq p$ be a prime.
+Let F be a field finitely generated and of transcendence degree one over a $p$-adic field, and let $\ell\neq p$ be a prime.
 Results of Merkurjev and Saltman show that $\H^2(F,\mu_\ell)$ is generated by $\Z/\ell$-cyclic classes.
 We prove the ``$\Z/\ell$-length'' in $\H^2(F,\mu_\ell)$ equals the $\ell$-Brauer dimension, which Saltman showed to be two.
 It follows that all $F$-division algebras of period $\ell$ are crossed products, either cyclic (by Saltman's cyclicity result) or tensor products of two cyclic division algebras.
-Our result was originally proved by Suresh assuming $F$ contains $\mu_\ell$.
+Our result was originally proved by Suresh when $F$ contains the $\ell$-th roots of unity $\mu_\ell$.